North Suburban Planning Council (NSPC)

 Each community has three appointed representatives to NSPC: one appointed by the Board of Selectmen, one appointed by the Planning Board, and one who is an appointed representative to the MAPC Council or the designated alternate to the Council.
 An MAPC staff person also provides support to NSPC in the role of Subregional Coordinator.
 All meetings are open to the public.

 Questions?
-For additional information and to join the NSPC mailing list, please contact NSPC Subregional Coordinator and MAPC Regional Planner Jennifer Erickson at (617) 933-0759 or at firstname.lastname@example.org.
+For additional information and to join the NSPC mailing list, please contact NSPC Subregional Coordinator and MAPC Regional Planner Amanda Chisholm at (617) 933-0736 or at email@example.com.
+From April 8 to August 19, 2016 only, please contact Cynthia Wall, Interim Coordinator at 617-933-0756 or at firstname.lastname@example.org

 Current Projects involving the Subregion

 Woburn Plan for Progress (2015)